 What to Do if a Mercury Thermometer Breaks

-If you have questions about the potential health effects after being exposed to a broken thermometer, or if there are young children or pregnant women in the house at the time of the thermometer breakage, please call your local poison control center at 1-800-222-1222.
+If you have questions about the potential health effects after being exposed to a broken thermometer, please call your physician or your local poison control center at 1-800-222-1222.

 - Determining whether your non-digital fever thermometer has mercury in it